![]() |

 falls in is in, and whatever falls out is out.
 It may not be perfect, but

-at least it's objective.
+at least it is objective.
 With wet snows, a lot of snow can collect on the

 rim, so it makes a difference.
 Bring the gauge inside at your time of observation.

 But you may need to hasten the process.
-In order to measure the water content
+There are two methods for measuring the water

 0.82" - Total of melted snow with the added warm water